-Business Conduct and Code of Ethics
+Code of Business Conduct and Ethics

-We have adopted a Business Conduct and Code of Ethics that applies to our directors, officers, and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller and persons performing similar functions.
-A copy of our Business Conduct and Code of Ethics is available on our website, free of charge.
-The Internet address for our website is www.bloominbrands.com, and the Business Conduct and Code of Ethics may be found from our main webpage by clicking first on "Investors" and then on "Corporate Governance" and next on "Code of Business Conduct and Ethics."
+We have adopted a written Code of Business Conduct and Ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, and persons performing similar functions.
+A copy of the Code of Business Conduct and Ethics can be found by clicking on "Corporate Governance" in the Investors section of our website, www.bloominbrands.com.